 I’ve had a weight problem / been on a diet / hated my body and myself since I was in 2nd grade.
 At this time, that meant 29 years I have been battling my self worth, trying diets, succeeding on some, overcame anorexia, overcame bulimia, but everything failed.
 At this point in April, I thought it was the heaviest I would ever be.
 I read and tried every weight loss book out there.
 I tried everything.

 Returning to vulnerable and half naked, this doctor suggests the gastric sleeve, a new procedure- where they remove all but a banana size section of your stomach.
 I told her I didn’t trust weight loss surgery, and what about all the extra skin, and she told me the percentages.
 Less than 10% of people who try to lose 100+ pounds or more do not gain it back.
 She also spoke about how she attended a conference about women’s reproductive health where they cited a statistic that women with a BMI higher than 35 have a 9x greater chance of having uterine cancer.
 She handed me a brochure and disappeared to have me clothe myself and get ready for another A1C (a blood sugar test).

 I don’t think there are more terrifying words anyone has ever spoken to me.
 But, my husband and I were in the middle of a strict diet at that point, and thought, we can do this, we can defy the odds.
 We decided that we’d try to do it on our own until January 2017, and then, if it didn’t work, we would look into weight loss surgery.

-Plus, at the time, I wasn’t sure if I could ever stop feeling that weight loss surgery is a shameful thing.
+I wasn’t sure if I could ever stop feeling that weight loss surgery is a shameful thing.
 That “How could I allow myself to grow so big that I would need weight loss surgery.”
 But when given the chance to look at others who have had weight loss surgery, I do not feel as though they should be ashamed.
-I think, in my mind, the shame should only belong to me and me alone.
+I think the shame should only belong to me and me alone.